 We need stillness in order to get perspective and let go of all the stuff in our heads that’s surplus to requirements.

 - Emotionally we need rest

 A Morning of Retreat is a perfect break on a practical level.
-It provides enough space to set everything else to one side and catch up with the ‘ancient peace’ that is there, waiting to be accessed.
+Search online for classes or a workshop that incorporates something inspiring or new.
+A short workshop provides enough space to set everything else to one side and catch up with the ‘ancient peace’ that is there, waiting to be accessed.

 And a key aspect of this is ‘letting go’.

 This starts from the moment you decide to book something that might feel out of your comfort zone.

 Do something by yourself and for yourself.
 It might possibly be something you’ve never tried before.

 Notice how one letting go leads to another new grasping – expectations about what this new experience will be or what you hope it will be.